'The best of prophets of the future is the past.'

 Public Engagement:

-Samuel was recently invited as an Affiliate of the Open Lunar Foundation to Wilton Park's invitation-only Conference on Future Space Threats jointly hosted by the Ministry of Defence and Foreign, Commonwealth, and Development Office.
+Before this Sam was invited in his capacity as an Affiliate of the Open Lunar Foundation to Wilton Park's invitation-only Conference on Future Space Threats jointly hosted by the Ministry of Defence and Foreign, Commonwealth, and Development Office.
 Previously Sam was invited as a contributor to a Royal Navy-hosted Roundtable discussing the emerging commercial and strategic opportunities and risks presented by a changing Arctic at HMS President attended by representatives from major shipping and logistics companies, port and local authorities, the Royal Navy, and key maritime associations.
 Here Sam provided input and advice from a geopolitical and political risk perspective to help shape future policy.

 He previously gave a lecture alongside Dr Tim Clack (Director of the

 CCIP) for the Royal College of Defence Studies at Seaford House regarding climate change's impact on Arctic and Antarctic geopolitics.
 He also lectured on Arctic Geopolitics for the Royal Navy Strategic Studies Centre to Royal Navy and related personnel.
-He was interviewed for an Article by Voice of America's Jay Heisler on the politics and geopolitics of the Canada-China relationship and was interviewed for TV by AL24's Melissa Nour Khemilet regarding the ESA's Jupiter Icy Moons Explorer mission and the geopolitics and issues arising from increasing space competition.
+He has been frequently interviewed and quoted for several media outlets, including Voice of America and was interviewed for TV by AL24's Melissa Nour Khemilet regarding the ESA's Jupiter Icy Moons Explorer mission and the geopolitics and issues arising from increasing space competition.
 Prior to that, Sam was interviewed on AL24 regarding the geopolitics and utilisation of "near-space" in the context of the China-US surveillance balloon incident.
 He also gave a talk at the Royal United Services Institute as part of the 40th anniversary of the Falklands War where he provided a lecture and Q&A session on The Geopolitics of Britain's Antarctic Empire 1942–1961 and its Falklands Legacy

 Sam was also interviewed by Voice Of America (VOA) to discuss the Arctic's increasing impact on global geopolitics, and particularly the UK's interests and actions in the region.
 Sam has also given interviews to policy journals such as "Dialouge", where he shared his expertise on space policy and security, and to podcasts such as "The Auxiliary Chamber" where as a special guest he was interviewed about the controversial history behind the Antarctic Treaty System and the role of Anglo-US-Argentine relations in its creation.
 He has also been invited to sit on the Board Of Reviewers for the Winter/Fall 2021 special edition of the Global Affairs Review Journal , in collaboration with the Arctic Youth Network.
 This edition was dedicated to academic papers relating to the Arctic's role in international affairs and cooperation.